 0% refund — after 60 days

-The goal of Graduate Student Services is to provide a supportive atmosphere for students as they learn how to relate the eternal truths of God to a complex and changing world.
+The Graduate Student Care office seeks to provide a supportive atmosphere for students as they learn how to relate the eternal truths of God to a complex and changing world.
 Students at Wheaton know that education is more than books and tests.
 We are involved in a learning process encompassing all of life and ministry.
 It is in the context of a vibrant, loving community that studying becomes learning.

-The undergraduate and graduate student handbook provides important information on institutional policies, people, campus activities, tradition and organizations.
+The student handbook provides important information on institutional policies, people, campus activities, tradition and organizations.
 Every effort is made to provide current and accurate information in this publication; however, the administration reserves the right to alter, amend, or abolish its rules, regulations, or policies at any time.
 The student handbook is published on the(authentication required) and the college website.
-Some examples of various policies outlined in the student handbook are the guidelines for review of files of graduating students, summary of NCAA regulations (Division III) and the sexual assault policy.

 Spiritual life is an important feature of the Graduate School.
 Our desire is for each student to grow closer to the Lord while studying in Wheaton.
 A variety of activities are planned to encourage spiritual growth.
 Weekly chapel services unite the entire Graduate School community in worship.
 In addition, prayer meetings and small group fellowships help students develop in their Christian walk.
 Graduate students frequently join the undergraduate student body for special services with well-known Christian leaders.